 In 1988, my first book Healing the Masculine Soul pioneered the Christian men’s movement and has been a bestseller since, with French and Italian translations.
 Fully ten years later, in 1998, it appeared for the first time on the “Top 50 Most Requested Religious Titles” list at #30.
 In 1991, my Focus on the Family interviews drew a listener response in the top 10% of the show’s history.
 Those same interviews were re-broadcast three times, the last in 2008.

 In 1986, I wrote No Small Snakes: A Journey into Spiritual Warfare, but could not sell it.
 Over twenty years later, in 2008, the largest Christian publisher in the world (Thomas Nelson, now owned by Harper Collins) bought it.
 Their senior editor told me that my chapter “The Bible as War Story” was “the best chapter in any book I’ve read except for the Bible.”

 In 1985, I wrote my very first book Broken by Religion, Healed by God: Restoring the Evangelical, Sacramental, Pentecostal, Social Justice Church.
 An agent in Colorado Springs declared it “a message of life to churches”—and was dismayed when no publisher would touch it.
 “Too hot to handle,” declared one.
 “Something here to offend everyone,” wrote another.
-Though men around the world praised them, my subsequent men’s books Fight like a Man: A New Manhood for a New Warfare and Sons of the Father: Healing the Father-Wound in Men Today were dropped by publishers.
+Though men around the world wrote to thank me for them, my subsequent men’s books Fight like a Man: A New Manhood for a New Warfare and Sons of the Father: Healing the Father-Wound in Men Today were dropped by publishers.
 Since then, I’ve published all my books by myself.

-In recent years, the Father seems to have curtailed my conferences in order to focus on writing.
+In recent years, the Father put a hold on my speaking engagements in order to focus on writing.
 As a card-carrying extrovert, I miss being out in public ministry.
 But the fruit has been two revised, updated books and five new ones.

 If you sense the Father would have you come alongside me in my ministry, here are several ways: